Martin Kinsley

 Martin Kinsley (June 2, 1754 – June 20, 1835) was a U.S. Representative from Massachusetts.
 Born in Bridgewater in the Province of Massachusetts Bay, Kinsley graduated from Harvard College in 1778.
 He studied medicine.
 He became a purveyor of supplies in the Revolutionary Army.

 He served as Treasurer of the Town of Hardwick.
 He moved to Hampden, and was a representative of that town in the Massachusetts House of Representatives.
+He was an unsuccessful candidate for the U.S. House in 1801 and 1802.
 He served as member of the executive council in 1810 and 1811, as a judge of the court of common pleas in 1811, as judge of the probate court, and served in the Massachusetts State Senate.

 Kinsley was elected as a Democratic-Republican to the Sixteenth Congress (March 4, 1819 – March 3, 1821).
 He was an unsuccessful candidate for reelection in 1820 to the Seventeenth Congress.
 He died in Roxbury, June 20, 1835.